 Art and architecture of Latin America from the colonial period to the present.
-Field trips included.
+Field trips

-A MER BAN

 567. Art of the Ancient Near East (3) I

 Prerequisite: Art 258.

 Development of painting, sculpture, architecture and crafts from prehistoric times to the fourth century B.C.
 568. Art of Crete, Mycenae, Greece, and Rome (3) II Prerequisite: Art 258.